-Certain risk factors may increase the likelihood of developing nearsightedness, such as:
+Certain risk factors may increase the likelihood of developing nearsightedness, such as the following:

 Nearsightedness is associated with a variety of complications from mild to severe, such as:

 - Eyestrain.
-Uncorrected nearsightedness may cause you to squint or strain your eyes to maintain focus.
-This can lead to eyestrain and headaches.
+Uncorrected nearsightedness may cause persistent eyestrain and headaches.

 - Other eye problems.
-Severe nearsightedness puts you at an increased risk of retinal detachment, glaucoma, cataracts and myopic maculopathy — damage in the central retinal area.
-The tissues in long eyeballs are stretched and thinned, causing tears, inflammation, new blood vessels that are weak and bleed easily, and scarring.
+Severe nearsightedness puts you at an increased risk of retinal detachment, glaucoma, cataracts and other serious eye conditions.